platformio/platformio-docs/quickstart.rst

 Board Identifier
 ----------------

-:ref:`cmd_init` command requires to specify board identifier ID.
+:ref:`cmd_project_init` command requires to specify board identifier ID.
 It can be found using :ref:`boards` catalog,
 `Boards Explorer <https://platformio.org/boards>`_ or :ref:`cmd_boards` command.
 For example, using :ref:`cmd_boards` let's try to find Teensy boards: